 The best place to grab these popular Greek coffees is Coffee Island.
 They are located throughout the city and make one spectacular Freddo Cappuccino.

 Address: Located all around the city.

 Get one memorable Greek traditional experience by attending a bouzoukia.
 It is by far one of the top things to do in Athens.
-Bouzoukias are nightclubs that has many popular Greek performers.
+Bouzoukias are nightclubs that have many popular Greek performers.

 Greeks sure do know how to party.
 Bouzoukias are loud, passionate, and somewhat crazy.
 Locals bellow along to the lyrics, stand and dance on tables, and throw flowers onto the stage.

 The party doesn’t begin until 12:00 AM and typically ends with the sun comes out.

 You can check out upcoming performances and singers attending right here.